Jay-JYKim91/recollective/README.md

 - 🧪 **Increase Test Coverage**
   Continue expanding test coverage to include more components, edge cases, and integration scenarios for higher reliability.

-- 🔄 **Pagination or Infinite Scroll for Record Lists**
-  As the number of records grows, implement pagination or infinite scrolling to improve performance and user experience when browsing the list.